Everyone Mourns Differently: Why That’s Okay

 • “Why didn’t you love me enough to stay?”

-There are many different healthy and productive ways to grieve and mourn.
+There are many healthy and productive ways to grieve and mourn.
 Whether one family member finds peace in meditating, for example, while another seeks solace in a house of worship, while still another goes into counseling.
 All of that is immaterial.
 What matters is that we remember everyone mourns differently.
 Even when the loss is shared.

 About the Author